NYU-Courant-Institute/exactCorelib/trunk/progs/vor/vor2d-weighted-new/README.txt

 DESCRIPTION:

-SubVor is a program for computing the Voronoi diagram of a set of polygonal inputs, each equipped with a (possibly different) anisotropic norm.
-SubVor implements a prototype of the algorithms described in the companion paper, "Planar Minimization Diagrams via Subdivision with Applications to Anisotropic Voronoi Diagrams" by Huck Bennett, Evanthia Papadopoulou, and Chee Yap, to appear at the Eurographics Symposium on Geometry Processing 2016 (SGP) 2016.
+SubVor is a prototype of a program for computing the Voronoi diagram of a set of polygonal inputs, each equipped with a (possibly different) anisotropic norm.
+SubVor implements the algorithms described in the companion paper, "Planar Minimization Diagrams via Subdivision with Applications to Anisotropic Voronoi Diagrams" by Huck Bennett, Evanthia Papadopoulou, and Chee Yap, to appear at the Eurographics Symposium on Geometry Processing 2016 (SGP) 2016.

-Huck Bennett wrote SubVor, in part by extending a previous subdivision-based program for computing Voronoi diagrams written by Jyh-Ming Lien.
+Huck Bennett wrote SubVor, in part by using infrastructure by and extending a previous program written by Jyh-Ming Lien.
 Both programs are (will be) distributed as part of the Core Library (http://cs.nyu.edu/exact/core_pages/intro.html).

 --------------------------------------------------------------------------------